 - First Aid–This can be anything from a simple, pocket-sized first aid kit with a couple aspirin and band-aids to a complete medical kit.
 Make your own or buy a ready-made kit.
 You should include any prescription medications* that family members require as well as over-the-counter medications* you commonly use.

 - Hygiene and Comfort–You’ll want to stay clean and comfortable during the stress of a crisis.
 You should have toilet paper, hand wipes and soap (hand soap, travel-size shampoo and dish soap).
 Don’t forget a toothbrush and toothpaste.
+And TP!
 Include a couple plastic grocery bags for garbage and dirty clothes.
+You might put one of those plastic bags around a roll of TP to keep it clean.
 Include a change of clothes, underwear and socks* as well as games, pen/pencil and notepaper.
 You should have an eyeglass repair kit if anyone in the family wears glasses.
 (I got mine at the dollar store.)
 Be sure to include important information such as house and medical insurance and important phone numbers.

 *Every Six Months